vitorhmf/house-rocket/README.md

 ### 2.2.
 Business assumption:

+* Houses without bathrooms and with a value above 4 million were not considered;
+* The seasons of the year were defined as follows:
+    - Winter: December, January and February;
+    - Spring: March, April and May;
+    - Summer: June, July, August;
+    - Autumn: September, October and November

 ## 3. Data Understanding

 ### 3.1.
 Data Wrangling

+To build an overview of the data, the following steps were performed:

+* Check NA: the dataset did not have any missing values;
+* Change date types from object to datetime;
+* Change the floor's number from float64 to int64;

 ### 3.2 Data Descriptive

+A quick descriptive analysis of numerical and categorical variables was performed to generate a preview of the data.

+**Numerical Attributes:**

+**Categorical Attributes:**

 ### 3.3.
 Feature Engineering